scylladb/scylladb/docs/dev/reverse-reads.md

 ### Request

-The `query::partition_slice::options::reversed` flag is set as in the legacy format.
+The `query::partition_slice::options::reversed` flag is set as in the legacy format, and the `query::partition_slice::options::native_reversed` flag is set on top of it.

 Clustering ranges in both `query::partition_slice::_row_ranges` and `query::specific_ranges::_ranges` (`query::partition_slice::_specific_ranges`) are fully-reversed: they